keep-starknet-strange/madara/docs/faucet-setup.md

 key for address `0x2` is available in `crates/pallets/starknet/src/tests/constants.rs`.

-Thing to keep in mind:

-1. Account `0x1` on Madara doesn't support multicall so `account.execute` from starknetjs fails.
+Keep in mind that account `0x1` on Madara doesn't support multicall so `account.execute` from starknetjs fails.
 You can either invoke the transfer transaction as shown [here](https://github.com/keep-starknet-strange/madara/blob/c916046adf9d7ea52131442090fae654ba6b234d/tests/util/starknet.ts#L241) or use an account like `0x2` which is based on Argent and supports multicall.